Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

 Geras isn’t among the more familiar Greek mythology names.
 He even looks different — most of the Greek pantheon resembles gym-loving models but he’s a wrinkly old man.
 Hardly surprising, since he is the god of old age.

-He’s also seen as the opposite of the Greek goddess of youth, Hebe.
+He’s also seen as the opposite of the Greek goddess of youth, Hebe, the daughter of Zeus and Hera and the goddess of youth or the prime of life.
 There isn’t a lot of information about this unusual god but nobody at his bingo hall cares.
 Geras provides free deli muffins and tea for each card he sells.
 The first person to yell “Bingo!” also gets a lifetime supply of tiny marzipan gods.

 Realms: Strength, speed, and victory